- Master of Science (M.S.) in Industrial and Operations Engineering

 - 15 credit hours of transferable electives from the Department of Industrial and Operations Engineering.

-- The 18 hours of graduate-level IOE courses, including at least eight credit hours in courses numbered 500 or above.
+- The 18 hours of graduate-level IOE courses, including at least twelve credit hours in courses numbered 500 or above.
 Directed study courses and seminar classes may not be counted toward the IOE 500-level or above requirement.

 - A 2-credit independent study in IOE or the Business School which would lead to a paper integrating business and IOE perspectives on a particular area of interest.